Wondering how to hang peel and stick wallpaper? Here is a step by step guide to getting the perfect results – so special tools or skills needed!

 - You are done!
 Go ahead and cut your next (second) piece and repeat the process, lining up the pattern on the sheets, until you finish the rooms.

-The hardest parts of hanging peel and stick wallpaper:
+Tips for applying peel and stick wallpaper:

 - Lining up the pattern – the wallpaper that we selected had a really intricate pattern.
 It was hard to line it up perfectly all the way down.
 I vote to give yourself a little grace here.
 It will be hard to tell from any distance away.